 IBS is common.
 It affects about twice as many women as men (in western culture) and is most often found first diagnosed in people younger than 45 years.
 No one knows the exact cause of IBS.
 There is no specific single test for all types of IBS.
 Your doctor may run tests to be sure you don’t have other diseases.
 These tests may include stool sampling tests, blood tests, and x-rays.
 Your doctor may also do a test called a sigmoidoscopy or colonoscopy.
 Most people diagnosed with IBS can control their symptoms with diet, stress management, probiotics, and medication.

-According to the Rome IV diagnostic criteria definition of IBS, IBS is identified as one of the Disorders of the Gut-Brain Interaction (DGBIs), formerly known as Functional Gastrointestinal Disorders (FGIDs), with these different varieties based on symptoms:
+According to the Rome IV diagnostic criteria definition of IBS, IBS is identified as one of the Disorders of the Gut-Brain Interaction (DGBIs), formerly known as Functional Gastrointestinal Disorders (FGIDs), with these different varieties based on symptoms and/or cause:

 - IBS with predominant constipation (IBS-C)